-This was a really easy activity to put together for Kiddo and provided lots of entertainment (very important for lazy parents like me).
-It's a bit like those I-Spy jars parents make for their kids, and just as easy (if not easier!) to make.
-My kids love the magic of magnets and with proper supervision, they add a nice touch of science learning to the day.
+This magnet busy jar was a really easy activity to put together and provided lots of screen-free entertainment.
+It's a bit like those I-Spy sensory jars parents make for their kids, and just as easy (if not easier!) to make.
+My kids love the magic of magnets and with proper supervision, they offer a good science lesson.

 Disclaimer: Adult supervision is required.
 ALWAYS supervise children when playing with magnets.
 Magnets are dangerous if swallowed.
 DO NOT give magnets to children under 3 or to any children who may put them in their mouths.
 If a child ingests a magnet, seek medical help immediately.